markusfleck/PARENT_GPU/README.md

 which is stored in Cartesian coordinates, to internal bond-angle-torsion (BAT, Z-matrix) coordinates.
 Furthermore additional information is attached to the header of the resulting .bat file, namely

-	-a version number
+- a version number

-	-the precision of the file (single or double precision)
+- the precision of the file (single or double precision)

-	-the number of non-redundant torsion angles(dihedrals) in the system (which relates to the number of atoms by #atoms = #torsions + 3)
+- the number of non-redundant torsion angles (dihedrals) in the system (which relates to the number of atoms by #atoms = #torsions + 3)

-	-the number of frames in the trajectory
+- the number of frames in the trajectory

-	-a list of all non-redundant torsion angles (specifying their constituent atoms using the atom numbers from the .top file)
+- a list of all non-redundant torsion angles (specifying their constituent atoms using the atom numbers from the .top file)

-	-atom weights of all atoms in the system (not used yet)
+- atom weights of all atoms in the system

-	-atom names, residue names, residue numbers and molecule names for every atom in the system
+- atom names, residue names, residue numbers and molecule names for every atom in the system

 The program is used in the following manner: